microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 The syntax of `REACT_MODULE` is `REACT_MODULE(moduleStruct, [optional]moduleName, [optional]eventEmitterName)`.

-- `moduleStruct`: the struct name that implements the turbo module without namespace.
+- `moduleStruct`: the struct name that implements the TurboModule without namespace.
 - `moduleName`: the module name visible to JavaScript.
 The default value is `L"moduleStruct"`.
 - `eventEmitterName`: the default event emitter name.
 The default value is `L""`, which is `RCTDeviceEventEmitter`.

 ### Members

-Any member in the struct implementing turbo module functions should be attached with an attribute like `REACT_MODULE`.
+Any member in the struct implementing TurboModule functions should be attached with an attribute like `REACT_MODULE`.
 Here is the list of all available attributes:

 - `REACT_INIT`